15 Beautiful Hidden Places in Sydney

 Brickpit Ring Walk

-Keen to visit this hidden gem?
-Check out our guide to the Brickpit Ring Walk with essential information and lots of photos.
+Read our guide on the Brickpit Ring Walk for essential visitor information and lots of photos.

 Knapsack Bridge in Glenbrook